yunseokim05/idx-exchange-project/README.md

 This project is part of my Data Analyst Internship at IDX Exchange.

 The objective is to build an end-to-end real estate analytics pipeline using California MLS residential property data.
-The project covers data extraction, aggregation, validation, exploratory data analysis (EDA), mortgage rate enrichment, and data cleaning to prepare analysis-ready datasets for Tableau dashboards and market intelligence.
+The project covers data extraction, aggregation, validation, exploratory data analysis (EDA), mortgage rate enrichment, data cleaning, feature engineering, and market metric development to prepare analysis-ready datasets for Tableau dashboards and market intelligence.

 ---